ga-curriculum/intro-to-sql/concepts/README.md

 It's important to note that while SQL is standardized, its implementation can vary slightly across different Relational Database Management Systems (RDBMS).
 Common RDBMSs like ***SQLite*** and ***PostgreSQL*** might differ regarding the specific SQL commands they support.

-## PostgreSQL and SQL

-[PostgreSQL](https://www.postgresql.org/) is an advanced open-source Relational Database Management System (RDBMS) built in 1982 at the University of California, Berkeley.
-It is known for its robustness, ability to handle large volumes of data, and support for a wide range of SQL functionality.
-We'll use PostgreSQL throughout this module to demonstrate SQL concepts and practices.

 ## Different types of databases

 Databases can be categorized into several types with distinct features and uses.
 According to [DB-Engines Ranking](https://db-engines.com/en/ranking), databases are primarily classified into: